[Chapter Seven: Jewish Kingdoms―Israel and the House of David]

 The key question that has perplexed those who have previously dealt with either the biblical primordial human habitation or with the legend transmitted by the Egyptians to the Greeks of a lost civilization somewhere west of the Straits of Gibraltar has been its exact location.
 Ultimately, even their general locales have seemed to recede as the investigators have ardently followed the available clues.
 This is not surprising, staring, as they have been, through the haze of bad translations and editors with an axe or two to grind.
 From the point of view of the Greeks, Atlantis was clearly to the west, beyond the limits of Mediterranean Europe.

 The actual alignment of the Hebrew and Egyptian chronologies is based on the identification of the tree-ring minimum of 3195 with the flood of Ogyges, and the identification of the flood of Deucalion and Noah with a hypothetical event 246 years later, the latter figure based on an even division of the period between the tree-ring event of 3195 and that of 2354.
 This is a mere two years different from the figure given by Cedrenus, who placed it at 248 years after Ogyges.
 The date of 2949 for the Deluge was then aligned with the biblical timeline adjusted for the artificial expansion we had noticed earlier.
-Hence, Noah was born in the year 2999 BC, became king in 2981, and experienced the Deluge at Thebes in his 50th year.
+Hence, Noah was born in the year 2999 BC, became king (or governor) of Upper Egypt in 2981, and experienced the Deluge at Thebes in his 50th year.

 The forces of Myrina went on to peacefully subdue the Cilicians north of Syria in Anatolia, conquered the nearby peoples of the Taurus Mountains, then defeated the Phrygians and others as far west as the Caïcus River.
 She founded a city named after herself and then others after her commanders, Cymê, Pitana, and Prienê.
 Indicating her possession of a substantial fleet of ships, she took many of the islands of the Aegean including Lesbos and Samothrace, then ran afoul of the Scythians under Sipylus and the Thracians under Mopsus.
 Diodorus continues: